mwong126/DE-CardShufflerProject/README.md

 Lego Parts 56903 and 61254 - These are the two lego pieces that make up a wheel.
 I needed to find small rubber wheels in order to get the required traction to move the cards.
 Since it was almost impossible to find wheels less than 2 inches wide online that were rubber and freestanding I decided to scavenge lego pieces at my house.
 These made a lot of sense since there were already CAD models of them and they were a very good size, had lots of traction, and easy to mount.

+I also used a 12 v power supply to power my motors and multple jumper wires and dupont wires.

 ## **CAD Models:**

 **Base Chassis:**